makyo/seasons.ally.id/content/autumn.md

 And yet there is another layer of lacking here: we lack the absent interlocutor. *We* have buried *our* dreams, here, those dreams where *I* know the scent of *you*.
 This, as before, features a turn from the external and impersonal to the internal and personal.
 Toward the end of the first verse, after language surrounding the world around us, we get not only an action that we take (and how delightful, that homonym in 'tears'), but the feeling of despairing that comes with it.

 Autumn is, it seems, a dialectic: two things can be true at the same time.
 Plenty and paucity.
 Alive and dead.
 Impersonal and personal.
-There is an eternety between each of those sets of truths, as though Autumn, more so than the rest of the seasons, holds on the longest.
+There is an eternity between each of those sets of truths, as though Autumn, more so than the rest of the seasons, holds on the longest.
 "How hard the year dies: no frost yet," Graves writes in *Intercession in Late October*. {{% cite source="graves_intercession" page="23" %}} "Spare him a little longer, Crone / For his clean hands and love-submissive heart."[^29]

 Issa says,